tkhq/sdk/packages/sdk-react/README.md

 - **Authentication**: Supports email, passkey, phone, and social logins.
 - **Wallet Operations**: Import and export wallets securely.
 - **Client Utilities**: Includes `passkeyClient`, `authIframeClient`, and more.
-- **Components**: Abstracts auth, session, import and export logic away from the developer and allows for simple easy to use imports
+- **Components**: Abstracts auth, session, import and export logic away from the developer and provides simple, easy to use plug-and-play components
-- **Customization**: Components theming options to align with your application's design.
+- **Customization**: Theming options for your components to align with your application's design

 Use `@turnkey/sdk-react` when building Next/React applications that interact with the Turnkey API.